 (iv) to which grants are paid by the Department of Education for Northern Ireland under Article 66(2) of the Education and Libraries (Northern Ireland) Order 1986

-Note (1)(c) of Group 6 of Schedule 9 of the VAT Act 1994 includes as eligible bodies centrally funded higher and further education institutions.
+Note (1)(c), Group 6 of Schedule 9 of the VAT Act 1994 includes as eligible bodies centrally funded higher and further education institutions.
 These include further education corporations that left local authority control on, or since, 1 April 1993.
 It also includes certain other further education organisations, such as the Workers’ Educational Association (WEA).